PeterS111/Tibetan_Translator_GPT/README.md

 Datasets folder contain datasets of Tibetan-English text as scraped from https://www.lotsawahouse.org/ with some edits by Peter.
 There are two datasets: tib_small and tib_long.
 Both are uploaded in the original .txt version and converted into .jsonl fromat for GPT-3 fine-tuning.

+### Updates

+2023.05.26 Version 2 of our system already outperforms GPT-4 in Tibetan-to-English translation, despite being a much smaller model.
+The problem we are facing now is that line-by-line text in our dataset is in many places not matching, also, English translations in many places are adding words that do not appear in Tibetan text.
+While for the human reader it does not matter, for machine learning this presents a problem.
+Currently, we are working on improving the dataset.
+Expect the upadate soon.

+### Collaboration

+If you are interested in  collaborating on this project please contact me.
+PeterS.